I am often asked what materials I use when out sketching, or drawing at home, type of pen, type of colours, and so forth. This is the answers page.

 You can see many of my sketchbooks on my recently updated “Sketchbooks” page.

-I am fussy about my bag.
+I am pretty particular about my bag.
 I need one that will fit my sketchbook and pencil case in it with room to spare for a book or a sandwich or a camera, but not so much room that I fill it and weigh myself down (this happens a lot).
 I want to enjoy walking about my cities, not feel like I’m backpacking across Europe.
 I have a small Eddie Bauer shoulder-bag with lots of little compartments, including pockets on the side for my water-jar.
 This goes everywhere with me.
 I also have a larger Timbuktu bag which is handy when I bring larger format books out.
 However I recently got one of those Travelon anti-theft messenger bags which is a good size for all my things and keeps everything well protected.

 To save my bottom from getting dirty on the pavement, I sometimes carry a lightweight Trail Stool, which I got from REI (see it here).
 I attached a camera-bag strap to it so I can carry it over my shoulder and it’s so light I don’t even notice it.
 However, in recent years I have embraced standing and sketching.
 It can be uncomfortable after a while, but you get a better view.

 It’s very handy to carry some sort of photographic device.
 I have an iPad Mini (it’s the same size as my sketchbook) Whenever I don’t have time or inclination to add the colour on-site, I usually make useless little notes (“sky=blue, grass=green“, in case I forget), but it’s easier to snap a pic with the iPad to help my memory later.
 It’s also good for photographing the sketchbook on site.
 Cameras can never see the way your eyes do (I can’t draw from photos the way I can from real life, because there’s no sense of real 3D space), but don’t turn your nose up at using them to help you finish your drawings later.